Charles L. Gerlach

-Charles Lewis Gerlach (September 14, 1895 – May 5, 1947) was a Republican member of the U.S. House of Representatives from Pennsylvania.
+Charles Lewis Gerlach (September 14, 1895 – May 5, 1947) was an American businessman and politician who served five terms as a Republican member of the U.S. House of Representatives from Pennsylvania from 1939 until his death in 1947.

 Biography

-Charles Lewis Gerlach was born in Bethlehem, Pennsylvania.
+Gerlach was born in Bethlehem, Pennsylvania, on September 14, 1895.
 In 1914, he moved to Allentown, Pennsylvania, where he became the organizer, and later president, of a fuel and heating supply company.

+Congress

 A Republican State committeeman in 1936 and 1937, he was elected to the 76th Congress in 1938, and served until his 1947 death in Allentown.

 A confidential 1943 analysis of the House Foreign Affairs Committee by Isaiah Berlin for the British Foreign Office described Gerlach as:

+Death and burial

+On May 5, 1947, while still serving in Congress, Gerlach died in Allentown, Pennsylvania, at age 51.
+He was interred in Greenwood Cemetery in Allentown.